 Lincoln County is an Equal Opportunity Employer (EOE) and will grant a preference to employment of veterans of the U.S. Armed Services in accord with provisions of Idaho Code § 65-503 or its successor.
 In the event of equal qualifications for an available position, a veteran or family member who qualifies for preference pursuant to Idaho Code § 65-503 or its successor will be employed.

-Patrol Deputies and Reserve Patrol Deputies.
+Positions for Patrol Deputies and Reserve Patrol Deputies.

 · Applicant must meet POST requirements and be certified or willing/able to be POST Certified.

 · Salary is based on experience and includes benefits.

 · Shifts are 12-hour shifts and are on a rotating schedule.

 · Duties will include but are not limited to: